Pouyadevsecops/mongo-cluster/README.md

  rs.status()
  ```

 If you see no problems,Congratulations!
-Your Mongodb replica set cluster deploid successfully.
+Your Mongodb replica set cluster deploied successfully.